szbela87/neural/README.md

 # Implicit Hypergraph Neural Networks

-This repository contains my thesis or project work for the `Mathematics expert in data analytics and machine learning Postgraduate specialist programme` of ELTE TTK.
+This repository contains my thesis work for the `Mathematics expert in data analytics and machine learning Postgraduate specialist programme` of ELTE TTK.
 I have also created a C language program, a demo version of this is published here.
 The topic of my thesis is implicit neural networks.